chadha-sridi/chadha-sridi/README.md

 <h1 align="center">👋Hello, I'm Chadha Sridi👋</h1>
-<h3 align="center">A Cyber security and AI enthusiast, currently pursuing a double engineering degree in Cyber Security and Mathematical and Computational Engineering.
+<h3 align="center">I'm an AI and cyber security enthusiast, currently pursuing a double engineering degree in Mathematical and Computational Engineering and Cyber Security.
 With an unwavering commitment to continual growth and learning, I am dedicated to exploring the depths of AI's potential in fortifying digital ecosystems.</h3>

 <img align="right" alt="Coding" width="400" src="https://assets-v2.lottiefiles.com/a/f75ac2f2-116a-11ee-aa38-a35154041321/UTSEH078Aw.gif">